ShenaliRivisha/ShenaliRivisha_/README.md

 ### 🚀 **What I Do**
 - Backend Development with Node.js and MongoDB
+- Data Engineering with tools like Pandas and Elasticsearch
 - Cloud Integrations with GCP and AWS
-- UI/UX Design for web and mobile applications
-- Building efficient APIs and tools for developers

 ---

 ### 📫 **Let's Connect**